japila-books/spark-sql-internals/docs/physical-operators/WindowExec.md

 CAUTION: FIXME

-NOTE: spark-sql-ExternalAppendOnlyUnsafeRowArray.md[ExternalAppendOnlyUnsafeRowArray] is used to collect `UnsafeRow` objects from the child's partitions (one partition per buffer and up to `spark.sql.windowExec.buffer.spill.threshold`).
+[ExternalAppendOnlyUnsafeRowArray](../ExternalAppendOnlyUnsafeRowArray.md) is used to collect `UnsafeRow` objects from the child's partitions (one partition per buffer and up to `spark.sql.windowExec.buffer.spill.threshold`).

 ==== [[next]] `next` Method